Cities: Skylines II

-Cities: Skylines II is a 2023 city-building game developed by Colossal Order and published by Paradox Interactive.
+Cities: Skylines II is a 2023 city-building game initially developed by Colossal Order, with Iceflake Studios taking over at the start of 2026, and published by Paradox Interactive.
 The game is a sequel to 2015's Cities: Skylines and expands upon many of its simulation factors such as simulated city and population sizes with improved traffic artificial intelligence and management schemes.
 It was released for Windows on 24 October 2023.
 A release for PlayStation 5 and Xbox Series X/S was previously planned to be released on the same day, but was later indefinitely delayed.
-Critical reception praised its gameplay but criticized its harsh performance requirements and other technical flaws.
+The game received mixed reviews with praise going towards its gameplay but its harsh performance requirements and other technical flaws were criticised.

 Gameplay

 Like its predecessor, Cities: Skylines II gives the player a virtual plot of land to create a city within.
 Players can lay down roads, zoning, utilities, and city services to bring in residents and businesses.
-The player can set city policies like tax rates and ordinances to influence how the city grows, from which they also receive funds to continue to expand the city.
+The player can set city policies like tax rates, fees and ordinances to influence how the city grows, from which they also receive funds to continue to expand the city.

 Initially the player is limited to nine tiles of space to build on but can expand outward by purchasing additional tiles with city funds as they achieve milestones.
 Whereas the first game was limited to nine tiles covering 33.1776 km2 of area (81 tiles with user modifications) and the remastered edition to 25 tiles covering 92.16 km2, (Note: In the original Cities: Skylines, each map tile represents an area of 3.6864 km2.)
 Cities: Skylines II allows players to build out to 441 tiles representing 171.33 km2 of area, meaning each individual tile is substantially smaller.
 (Note: In Cities: Skylines II, each map tile represents an area of 0.3885 km2.)
 With a third-party modification, this can be increased to 529 tiles, which increases the available area to 205.52 km2.
-Unlike the previous game which was limited to around 65,000 citizens, the number of citizens that can be directly simulated in Cities: Skylines II is limited only by a player's computer or console specifications.
+Unlike the previous game which was limited to around 65,000 citizens being rendered at a time, the number of citizens that can be directly simulated in Cities: Skylines II is limited only by a player's computer or console specifications.
 Each city can earn up to 2 billion currency units.
 Each map included with the game is based on a preset climate that influences weather behavior.
 Both the weather and the behavior of the city population follow annual and diurnal cycles, with each in-game day/night equivalent to one month of simulation time.
-Depending on the climate, the winter months may bring snow and other cold conditions, while summer weather may bring excessive flooding and tornadoes.
+Depending on the climate, the winter months may bring snow and other cold conditions, while summer weather may bring excessive flooding, forest fires and tornadoes.
 Such disasters can be mitigated with additional disaster response facilities and services within the city.
 Like its predecessor, Cities: Skylines II operates in a compressed time fashion.